-In the first 12 months of Lifelncome, the Death Benefit amount equals your initial investment adjusted for market movements, less any fees and costs, taxes and duties, and adviser fees not recoverable by Generation Life.
+In the first 12 months of LifeIncome, the Death Benefit amount equals your initial investment adjusted for market movements in the unit price(s) of the investment option(s) chosen, less any fees and costs, taxes and duties, and adviser fees not recoverable by Generation Life.
 Any income payments already made will also be deducted.
 If you pass away within the 14 day cooling-off period, our fees and expenses will be refunded.

-After 12 months, the Death Benefit amount starts to gradually decline to zero by the end of your Death Benefit Period
+After 12 months, the Death Benefit amount starts to gradually decline to zero by the end of your Death Benefit Period.